American Lung Association Logo

 American Lung Association Logo 1973

 On the left side of the logo is society’s emblem, namely the red Christian cross.
 It has two horizontal lines.
-As an alternative, you can see the analogy with the sword as a symbol of the fight against a serious disease.
+Alternatively, you can see the sword as a symbol of the fight against a serious disease.
 It is equal in size to the three levels of the verbal name.
 Each line displays one of the words of the American Lung Association.
-A classic bold sans serif font was chosen for the inscription, made in uppercase black letters.
-The distance between the letters is small, which looks quite strict and professional.
-This is quite logical because such a society should not evoke positive emotions as it deals with a global problem.
+A classic bold sans-serif font was chosen for the inscription, made in uppercase black letters.
+The distance between the letters is small, which makes it look quite strict and professional.
+This is quite logical, as such a society should not evoke positive emotions, as it deals with a global problem.

 2020 – today